 This is the first time your child will meet his play therapist.
 Your child's session will last for 50 minutes and is often followed by a parent discussion (this will be arranged in the Parent Intake).
 We have a waiting room for your child to sit during parent time.
 During this time, it is often helpful if you child has a snack and/or game to play while waiting in the reception area.
 If your child is not old enough to wait on their own, or needs their own parent time directly following a session, your child therapist will arrange to have parent time either over the phone or in person during a time that is convenient for you.

 What type of background and experience do your child therapists have?

-All of our Child Counselors are Licensed Psychotherapists in the state of Massachusetts with at least a Master’s Degree in Counseling, Masters of Marriage and Family Counseling, or a Masters of Social Work.
+All of our Child Counselors are Licensed Psychotherapists in the state of Massachusetts and New Hampshire with at least a Master’s Degree in Counseling, Masters of Marriage and Family Counseling, or a Masters of Social Work.

 Can I be in the counseling session with my child?

 Most children are open and ready to begin their first session on their own.
 There are toys and a comfortable room to safely work through their struggles.
 For most children, it is not necessary for a parent to be in the session.

 However, if a child is very anxious about being separate from a parent, then it may make sense for you to join the first session or part of the first session.
 This can provide your child with the knowledge that they are with a trusted adult who is safe to spend time with when you are not around.

 Our goal is to support your child through the anxiety and develop enough self-confidence and independence to do their work without the extra support of their parents being in the room.